-If you want to use CBD oil, you might be concerned about its safety.
+If you want to use CBD in the form of a CBD oil, you might be concerned about its safety.

 The main health risks associated with using CBD oil are the following:

-- CBD oil can potentially interact with various pharmaceutical drugs, and;
+- CBD oil can potentially interact with various pharmaceutical drugs;

-- CBD oil can be contaminated with pesticides, heavy metals, bacteria, mold, and residual solvents.
+- CBD oil can be contaminated with pesticides, heavy metals, bacteria, mold, and residual solvents, and;

 Today you’re going to learn about all the health risks associated with using CBD oil.